 2014 -2015 Offerings at BWH:

 Register for all programs at the BWH Health Events Calendar.
-Courses in red are offered by the ORC, in blue by the CCI.
+Courses in red are offered by the ORC/CFDD, in blue by the CCI.

 Managing & Reporting Unanticipated Problems Including Adverse Events

 May 6, 2015, 2:30 - 3:45pm

 Rick Mitchell, MD, PhD; Shelley Tworoger, PhD

 Nora Osman, MD

 Wednesday, May 20, 12:00 – 1:30pm